-- 2.3.10 Policy ENV3, criterion (k) states: "Access roads should be designed as streets they should form part of the public realm, be people-friendly, safe and active, allow natural surveillance and help to create a network of easy-to-use routes".
+2.3.10 Policy ENV3, criterion (k) states: "Access roads should be designed as streets - they should form part of the public realm, be people-friendly, safe and active, allow natural surveillance and help to create a network of easy-to-use routes".
 Through sensitive and appropriate site design, designers can enhance the value of place whilst calming traffic and improving pedestrian and cyclist comfort, particularly on larger schemes in Craven.
-To achieve this outcome, designers need to consider the multi-functional role of the street and apply a package of 'self-regulating' design measures. - 2.3.11 New street networks should: - Be based on layouts where all streets lead to other streets (limiting the use of cul-de-sacs that provide no through access, unless regularly utilised routes cannot be provided); - Maximise the number of walkable and cyclable routes between destinations. - 2.3.12 Appropriate design of places and spaces can be used to manage both vehicle and pedestrian movement effectively.
+To achieve this outcome, designers need to consider the multi-functional role of the street and apply a package of 'self-regulating' design measures.

+2.3.11 New street networks should:

+- Be based on layouts where all streets lead to other streets (limiting the use of cul-de-sacs that provide no through access, unless regularly utilised routes cannot be provided - see para 2.5.1 below which provides further guidance on the use of cul-de-sacs); - Maximise the number of walkable and cyclable routes between destinations. - 2.3.12 Appropriate design of places and spaces can be used to manage both vehicle and pedestrian movement effectively.
 Such environments are referred to as being self-regulating.
 Enclosing access roads with buildings helps to define them as urban places, creates a greater sense of intimacy and promotes them as pedestrian friendly spaces that are overlooked.
-This can have a trafficcalming effect as drivers become more aware of their surroundings.
+This can have a traffic-calming effect as drivers become more aware of their surroundings.
 The relationship between building height and street width is important to creating these spaces.
 Building height may also be used at junctions to create a 'book end' effect.
 This approach will assist in slowing vehicles as they approach junctions and will improve legibility by highlighting connecting routes throughout the network. - 2.3.13 Figure 5 below illustrates how access roads can and should be designed as streets, featuring characteristics such as natural surveillance and being people-friendly, rather than focused on private motor vehicles.